 The consistent look and feel of ERP helps an enterprise reduce the cost of training.
 Perkins notes that early vendors realized that a consistent look and feel helps the organization appear more professional.
 Employees operating in various areas of a business can rely on the same information as they work on meeting customers’ specific needs.

-The integration delivered by ERP makes it possible for an organization to present a consistent face to the market, whether one is looking at its accounting software, order management system, or simple spreadsheets.
+The ERP integration makes it possible for an organization to present a consistent face to the market, whether one is looking at its accounting software, warehouse management system, or simple spreadsheets of the manual processes.

 One of the significant challenges faced by organizations is that different departments operate in silos (disjointed units).
-This can lead to embarrassing situations where different departments give customers conflicting information.
+This can lead to embarrassing situations where different departments give customers conflicting information which reflects poorly on the quality of you your customer service.

-An ERP system ensures that a shared database supports all applications.
-This means that workers in different units can depend on the same information from the database for their day-to-day activities.
+An ERP system ensures that a shared database supports all applications to ensure customer success.
+This means that workers in different units can depend on the same information from the database for their day-to-day activities and for every business need.

 In this age of the Internet of Things (IoT), where devices are constantly being connected using such technologies as edge computing, the real-time feature ensures that each business process can quickly access the information it needs.
 Edge computing is a system that brings data storage and computing closer to where it will be used.